MattStockton/MattStockton.github.io/_posts/2024-11-15-meta-usage-of-llms-to-summarize.markdown

 ---
 layout: single
 title: "How I Used LLMs to Summarize Workflow Hacks from a Twitter Thread"
+excerpt: "I used an LLM to distill insights from a Twitter thread on AI workflow hacks — turning a noisy flood of replies into a clear, structured top 10 list.
+The process itself became a meta-experiment in using AI to cut through information overload efficiently."
 ---

 Twitter is the absolute highest signal for learning about leading-edge LLM advancements -- if you follow the right people.
 That said, it’s also overwhelming and noisy, and keeping up can easily consume time you should spend building.